danrosen6/urlChecker/ReadMe.txt

-Install virtual environment
-pip install virtualenv
+1. Install virtual environment pip install virtualenv

-Create a Virtual Environment:
+2. Create a Virtual Environment:
 Navigate to your project directory and run: virtualenv venv

-Activate the Virtual Environment:
+3. Activate the Virtual Environment:
-In bash
+3.a In bash
 source venv/bin/activate

-If you don't want to change the global execution policy, you can alternatively run PowerShell with the execution policy temporarily adjusted for just that session: powershell -ExecutionPolicy Bypass
+3.b.1 For windows: If you don't want to change the global execution policy, you can alternatively run PowerShell with the execution policy temporarily adjusted for just that session: powershell -ExecutionPolicy Bypass

-In batch
+3.b.2 In batch
 venv\Scripts\activate

-Ensure Your Virtual Environment is Activated:
+4. Ensure Your Virtual Environment is Activated:
 You should see the name of your virtual environment (e.g., (venv)) at the beginning of your command line prompt.
 This indicates that any Python packages you install will only affect this virtual environment, rather than your global Python installation.

-To run the file in terminal type python fileName.py
+5. To install all dependencies in bash and batch pip install -r requirements.txt

 To generate a requirements.txt in bash and batch pip freeze > requirements.txt

-To install all dependencies
-in bash and batch
-pip install -r requirements.txt
+6. Create .env file
+create variable my_api_key and set it equal to the api key within a string

+7. To run the file in terminal type python fileName.py